openstack/ceilometer/doc/source/measurements.rst

   [2]: HyperV support
   [3]: Vsphere support
   [4]: XenAPI support

+.. note:: To enable the libvirt memory.usage supporting, you need libvirt version 1.1.1+, qemu version 1.5+, and you need to prepare suitable balloon driver in the image, particularly for Windows guests, most modern Linuxes have it built in.
+The memory.usage meters can't be fetched without image balloon driver.

 Contributors are welcome to extend other virtualization backends' meters or complete the existing ones.